WolvenKit/BraindanceProtocol/README.md

 Drop `mods` folder into `bin\x64\plugins\cyber_engine_tweaks\`

-*Please make a clean installation if you want to update BraindanceProtocol
+*Please make a clean installation if you are updating BraindanceProtocol

 ## Usage